 --disable-gpu-vsync, scrolling goes only as fast as your screen.
 So, for screen with 60 Hz refresh, 16.6 is usually a good thing.

 - mean_frame_time: arithmetic mean of frame times

 - jank: absolute discrepancy of frame time stamps, where discrepancy is a measure of irregularity.
 It quantifies the worst jank.
 For a single pause, discrepancy corresponds to the length of this pause in milliseconds.
 Consecutive pauses increase the discrepancy.
-The metric is important because even if the mean and 95th percentil are good, one long pause in the middle of an interaction is still bad.
-This is a generalized version of the Android "jank" metric below.
+The metric is important because even if the mean and 95th percentile are good, one long pause in the middle of an interaction is still bad.

 - frame_times: list of raw frame times, helpful to understand the above 3 metrics

 Throughout the metrics, you will see the words paint, record, and raster.
 These have very precise meanings: